-All DSL's have completed the required training and are overseen by the Snr Designated Safeguarding Lead, to ensure they fulfil your child protection responsibilities to meet the needs of the children on roll.
+Due to the size of the school, we do have a team of DSL's alongside the Snr DSL and Deputy DSL.
+All DSL's have completed the required training and their needs and wellbeing are overseen by the Snr Designated Safeguarding Lead to ensure that we can meet the needs of the children/ young people on roll.
+The DSL team meeting weekly to strategically review cases and emergent trends.